upachler/cogenitor/doc/conversion_rules.md

 The enum is generated as follows:
 * The name is composed of {operationFragment}`Error`.
 So for `PUT /pet`, the generated enum will be called `PutPetError`.
 * The variants are defined like this:
   - Declared error codes, such as HTTP 400, are called after their {statusFragment}, so HTTP 400 becomes `NotFound400`.
 For each declared HTTP error (4xx or 5xx ranges), such a variant is generated.
-The variants are generated as tuple variants, whose single member type is the type yielded by mapping the media type of that response (see section below)
+The variants are generated as tuple variants, whose single member type is the type yielded by mapping the media type of that response (see section below).
   - For undeclared HTTP responses, a variant called `UnknownResponse` is generated.
 The variant is generated as a tuple variant whoose type is `http::Response` from the `http` crate.
   - For all other errors, a tuple variant `OtherError` is generated.
 It's contained type is `Box<dyn Error>`.